 Class V: Class V hitches are weight carrying (WC) and weight distributing (WD) hitches depending on the vehicle and hitch specifications.
 Class V hitches used as weight carrying are rated up to 12,000 pounds gross trailer weight with a maximum trailer tongue weight of 1,200 pounds.

-Class V hitches used for weight distributing are rated up to 17,000-pound gross trailer weight with a maximum trailer tongue weight of 1,700 pounds.
+Class V hitches used for weight distribution are rated up to 17,000-pounds gross trailer weight with a maximum trailer tongue weight of 1,700 pounds.
 Your ball mount and hitch ball need to both be rated for Class V to safely tow these weight loads.
 To use this class of hitch for weight distribution requires a weight distribution system.
 Class V hitches attach to the vehicle frame only.

 A more efficient way to confirm vehicle capabilities is by checking the VIN sticker in your window.
 This is the easiest method as it will list your vehicles’ GCW, GVW, as well as any other vehicle add-ons such as a tow package.
 It is possible to find your specific vehicle specs by using the VIN number on a website such as this one: https://vpic.nhtsa.dot.gov/decoder/.

 Use dealership advertisements selectively.
 Unless you know it is an authorized source of information, you can’t simply believe it because they said so.

 Dealerships advertise towing packages on vehicles where there is only a hitch receiver; while this may be a viable option, it limits the towing capacity.
 Few ads will list everything you need to know about a vehicle, the axle size and the size of the gas tank for example, this information is useful for determining how well a vehicle can tow.